Noshup/todo-to-issue-action/README.md

 * Vue
 * YAML

-New languages can easily be added to the `syntax.json` file used by the action to identify TODO comments.
+New languages can easily be added to the `syntax.json` file used by the action to identify tagged comments.
 When adding languages, follow the structure of existing entries, and use the language name defined by GitHub in [`languages.yml`](https://raw.githubusercontent.com/github/linguist/master/lib/linguist/languages.yml).
 PRs adding new languages are welcome and appreciated.
 Please add a test for your language in order for your PR to be accepted.

-## TODO Options
+## Comment Options

-Unless specified otherwise, options should be on their own line, below the initial TODO declaration.
+Unless specified otherwise, options should be on their own line, below the initial TODO (or other identifying) declaration.

 ### `assignees:`